rubynduong/github-tutorial/README.md

 ---

-Amend the last commit
+To amend the last commit
-- To add another file:
+- Commit without editing the message:

       git commit --amend --no-edit